-Richard, Aidan and Susan (aka Davis, Bell and McCraith) have each spent twenty years working in wine, they've tasted thousands upon thousands of wines and visited hundreds of vineyards and met the growers.
+Richard, Aidan and Susan (aka Davis, Bell and McCraith) have each spent thirty years plus working in wine, they've tasted thousands upon thousands of wines and visited hundreds of vineyards and met the growers.
 They know what's good and what's not (Susan is one of only 300 Masters of Wine in the world), they know where to find the gems and the best prices and can offer you sound advice based on real experience.
 Whether you're looking for everyday drinking wine or fine wine to lay down or for investment, you can talk to us.
 We believe that building relationships with both winegrowers and you, our customers, makes the whole process more enjoyable and more rewarding for everyone.

 The business was established in 2009 at Leigh Court, a Georgian mansion just to the south of Bristol.
 Since then we have moved to a shop and offices in Clifton Village, the thriving residential area of Bristol.